briandorsey/til.cafe/content/projects/recorder.md

 # learning plan

 This is primarily a learning project.
-I want this device to exist, but I also want to use it as an excuse to learn more about audio electronics, embedded programming, board design, testing, etc. Plan is to take the long way to get there, and do the electronics design, phsyical design, firmware authoring, and testing myself.
+I want this device to exist, but I also want to use it as an excuse to learn more about audio electronics, embedded programming, board design, testing, etc. Plan is to take the long way to get there, and do the electronics design, physical design, firmware authoring, and testing myself.
 Expecting to build smaller sub-projects along the way to learn by doing & iteration.

-I'm strongly considering doing all the work in-public and as open source hardware/software.
-But haven't decided yet.
+Planning to do the work in-public and as open source hardware/software.

 ## where I'm starting

 - Software development experience - mostly glue code in Python/Go, comfy with infra stuff.
 - Very basic electronics & DC power knowledge, from building eurorack kits, fiddling with Arduino/Teensy for simple projects, and remote control cars/planes.
-- Amature audio recordist - currently recording outdoors, editing and cataloging.
+- Amateur audio recordist - currently recording outdoors, editing and cataloging.

 ## learning plan